• Skip to main content

 Sharon Rigsby

-Southern Green Beans and New Potatoes is a delicious, healthy, quick and easy, vegetable side dish recipe with fresh, flavorful green beans and new potatoes.
+Classic Green Beans and New Potatoes is a delicious, healthy, quick, and easy Southern vegetable side dish recipe.
+It uses fresh, flavorful green beans and new potatoes.

 4.34 from 3 votes